nodejs/admin/MEMBER_TRAVEL_FUND.md

 * Candidates must be an individual member of the Node.js Foundation.
 The membership status can be checked on [the foundation website][].
-* Employees of a corporate member of the Node.js Foundation cannot request for the travel fund.

 ## Process